 In 1978 Carse took part in the Tall Ships' Race.
 He continued to work as a presenter until the mid-1980s; he also worked on the production side for the BBC, participating in series such as Horizon, The Countryman and Travellers in Time.
 He revisited his old Antarctic haunts to make a documentary about the work of the British Antarctic Survey.
 After the Falklands War of 1982, he was commissioned to prepare the Army Expedition Guide to South Georgia.

 Latterly, however, he became increasingly disillusioned with life, feeling that his talents had never been fully appreciated.
 His personal affairs had also been complicated: there were early marital failures, which led to financial problems.
 However, in 1959 he met Venetia Soames whom he married in 1962.
 They spent 42 years together and, in marriage, he was able finally to find contentment.

 Carse was also honoured in the naming of Carse Point, on the east coast of George VI Sound, Antarctic Peninsula, and of Mount Carse, a 2,300 m peak in the southern part of South Georgia.
-To his regret, Carse never found the opportunity to make the first ascent of his mountain, an achievement left for -Stephen Venables in 1990.
+To his regret, Carse never found the opportunity to make the first ascent of his mountain, an achievement left for Stephen Venables in 1990.

-He was married three times: to Bertha Sylvia Hadfield on 12 August 1938 – they had two daughters Deidre (b 1941) and Elizabeth (b 1945); to Lisa Wilen in 1950 – they had one son Peter (b 1950); and to Ann Venetia Kempe on 19 December 1962 – she died on 29 September 2006.
+Carse was married three times: to Bertha Sylvia Hadfield on 12 August 1938 – they had three daughters Deidre (b 1941; one of twins - the other child - Angela - lived for only two weeks) and Elizabeth (b 1945); to Lisa Wilen in 1950 – they had one son Peter (b 1950); and to Ann Venetia Kempe on 19 December 1962 – she died on 29 September 2006.

 Carse did not seek the limelight.
 To those who knew him best, he was a man of great integrity, as well as a loyal, amusing but very tough-minded friend and expedition companion, whose endurance in the field few could match.

 2006 - Original version